Mastering the Art of the Business Relationship Manager

 It is important to note that communication is also about managing expectations.
 Informing the customer what the service provider can deliver increases customer satisfaction, simply because they are not left disappointed.

 So how do you move into this role when the profession is relatively young?
 Research from the 2019 BRM Benchmarking Report has found that experienced staff with a successful track record are being cherry-picked and moved into BRM positions.
-Their value is being recognised and they are being given the autonomy to take the company or project to the next level.
+Their value is being recognized and they are being given the autonomy to take the company or project to the next level.

 Does my company need a Business Relationship Manager?

 Business Relationship Management is not just a framework, it is an art.
 There are many benefits to introducing the role into your business and ways they can add value – let us explain.

 A good Business Relationship Manager ensures the project or company achieves what it set out to do and within the required time-frame, while ensuring relationships are maintained and gaps within disparate teams are bridged.

 The Business Relationship Manager can add value in many other ways, including:

 - Recognizing that functions such as IT, HR and Finance are part of the business and not separate or working in isolation.
 This approach encourages all functions to focus on business goals with a shared responsibility to deliver business value.

 - Regularly and effectively communicating expectations to the customer and service provider, irradiating ambiguity and consequently increasing satisfaction.

 - Having a holistic view of the business or project means impact of decisions can be identified and addressed as they happen, minimizing impact and unforeseen downtime.